AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 database.
 It is a command line application that can create performance summaries, plotfiles showing point to point communication and timelines, HTML call trees, communication call statistics, function timing graphs, and other data products.
-The parser’s data services functionality can be called from an interactive environment such as Amrvis, from a sidecar for dynamic performance optimization, and from other utilities such as the command line version of the parser itself.
+The parser's data services functionality can be called from an interactive environment such as Amrvis, from a sidecar for dynamic performance optimization, and from other utilities such as the command line version of the parser itself.
 It has been integrated into Amrvis for visual interpretation of